History of Eswatini in Timeline

 1923: Establishment of Swazi Commercial Amadoda

-In 1923, Sobhuza II established the Swazi Commercial Amadoda to grant licenses to small businesses on the Swazi reserves and the Swazi National School to counter mission dominance in education.
+In 1923, Sobhuza II established the Swazi Commercial Amadoda to grant licenses to small businesses on the Swazi reserves.

-By 1963, the Swazi royal leadership had successfully resisted the weakening power of the British administration and the possibility of Swaziland's incorporation into the Union of South Africa.
+By 1963, the Swazi royal leadership was successful in resisting the weakening power of the British administration and the possibility of incorporation of Swaziland into the Union of South Africa.

 In 1963, Waterford School, later named Waterford Kamhlaba United World College of Southern Africa, was founded as southern Africa's first multiracial school.

-On 9 September 1964, the first Legislative Council was constituted.
+On 9 September 1964, the first Legislative Council was constituted in Swaziland.

 1967: Elections Under New Constitution

-In 1967, elections were held under a new constitution providing for a House of Assembly and Senate.
+In 1967, elections were held in Swaziland under a new constitution providing for a House of Assembly and Senate.

-In September 1968, Swaziland regained its full independence from Britain, having been a British high commission territory since 1903 after the Second Boer War.
+In September 1968, Swaziland regained its full independence after being a British high commission territory since 1903.

-In 1972, following the elections of that year, the constitution of Swaziland was suspended by King Sobhuza II, who then ruled by decree.
+In 1972, following the elections, King Sobhuza II suspended the constitution of Swaziland and ruled by decree.

-In 1972, the Mananga Management Centre was established at Ezulwini as Mananga Agricultural Management Centre, offering training for middle and senior managers.
+In 1972, the Mananga Agricultural Management Centre was established at Ezulwini as an international management development centre.

 Since 1972, Eswatini has sent athletes to the Summer Olympics.

-On April 12, 1973, King Sobhuza II annulled the Westminster-style constitution by decree, assuming supreme powers.
+In April 1973, King Sobhuza II annulled the Westminster-style constitution by decree and assumed supreme powers.

-In 1978, the first non-party elections for the House of Assembly were held, conducted under the tinkhundla system with an Electoral Committee appointed by the King to supervise elections.
+In 1978, the first non-party elections for the House of Assembly were held under the tinkhundla system.

-In 1981, Waterford Kamhlaba joined the United World Colleges movement as the first United World College on the African continent.
+In 1981, Waterford Kamhlaba joined the United World Colleges movement, becoming the first UWC on the African continent.

 1982: Death of King Sobhuza II

-In 1982, King Sobhuza II died, after having been king of Swaziland for almost 83 years.
+In 1982, King Sobhuza II died after reigning for almost 83 years, leading to a regency.

-In 1982, the University of Eswatini was established as the national university by an act of Parliament.
+In 1982, the University of Eswatini was established by act of Parliament and is headquartered at Kwaluseni.

 In 1984, Queen Regent Dzeliwe Shongwe was removed by the Liqoqo and replaced by Queen Mother Ntfombi Tfwala.

-In 1986, King Mswati III ascended to the throne.
+In 1986, King Mswati III ascended to the throne after the death of his father King Sobhuza II.

 In July 1996, King Mswati III appointed a constitutional review commission to draft proposals for a new constitution.